OLD MODEL -vs- NEW MODEL:

 VASCULAR DISRUPTION & BRUISING

-As crazy as it might seem, it is critical to create a vascular disruption.
-In plain English, in order to start the body’s natural healing processes, we have to start an Inflammatory Cascade.
-And in order to start the Inflammatory Cascade we have to disrupt the scar tissue’s blood supply.
-Although too much inflammation is certainly a bad thing (SYSTEMIC INFLAMMATION —- an out-of-control health issue that is responsible for much if not most of America’s ill health), a small amount of inflammation is actually part of the body’s normal immune system response.
+As crazy as it might seem, it is critical to create a vascular disruption of the microscopic scar tissue.
+In order to start the body’s natural healing processes, we have to start an Inflammatory Cascade, and in order to start the Inflammatory Cascade we have to disrupt the scar tissue’s blood supply.
+Although too much inflammation is certainly a bad thing (SYSTEMIC INFLAMMATION —- an out-of-control health issue that is responsible for much if not most of America’s ill health), a precisely localized inflammation is actually part of the body’s normal immune system response.
 It is not only good, it is necessary for healing to take place.

-This inflammatory response that comes from the “breaking” and BRUISING that is characteristic of our Scar Tissue Remodeling, and what ultimately leads to the “Remodeling Phase” of tissue repair, as well as new collagen formation along the normal lines of mechanical stress.
-Even though scar tissue is not something you ultimately want to have in your body; it is the best your body can provide under the circumstances.
+This inflammatory response that comes from the “BREAKING” and BRUISING that is characteristic of our Scar Tissue Remodeling, and what ultimately leads to the “Remodeling Phase” of tissue repair, as well as new collagen formation along the body’s normal LINES OF MECHANICAL STRESS / LOAD.
+Even though scar tissue is not something you ultimately want to have in your body; it is frequently the best your body can provide under the circumstances.

 Just remember that this scar tissue is living tissue with a blood supply.
 When the adhesed tissue is broken (“Controlled Loading“), the capillary beds that supply blood to the tissue also break.
 This causes an internal leakage of red blood cells into the surrounding tissue.
 In plain old English, you’ll have a bruise.
 This is why we tell our patients to “EMBRACE THE BRUISE“.

-Following the Controlled Loading with Tensile Loading (STRETCHING) has been proven to cause an increase in proteoglycan and collagen synthesis within the body.
-This is why when your treatment is complete, and you have finished your “Initial Intensive” Stretching Protocol; it is important to engage in some resistance training for the affected area, as well as a “Maintenance” Stretching Protocol.
+Following the Controlled Loading with Tensile Loading (STRETCHING) has been proven to cause an increase in proteoglycan and collagen synthesis within the injured area(s) as well.
+This is why when your treatment is complete, and you have finished your “Initial Intensive” Stretching Protocol; it is important to engage in some resistance training for the affected area, as well as a “MAINTENANCE” Stretching Protocol.

 THE PHASES / STAGES OF TISSUE REPAIR & HEALING